Dyziekd/NetworkPasswordsManager/README.md

 - passwords generator
 ------------------------------------------------------------------------------------
 - uses SQL database
+- uses Volley library to communicate with database (REST API)
 - needs internet connection
 - account password and security level passwords are hashed (using SHA-512)
 - passwords stored in database are encrypted (using AES-256)